GU logo Advanced Data Analysis

 Overview

-This 2-day course, organised by the SUPA Graduate School, and hosted by the Department of Physics and Astronomy at the University of Glasgow, will provide a comprehensive introduction to the principles and practice of advanced data analysis, with particular focus on their application within the physical sciences.
+This 2-day course, organised by the SUPA Graduate School, and hosted by the School of Physics and Astronomy at the University of Glasgow, will provide a comprehensive introduction to the principles and practice of advanced data analysis, with particular focus on their application within the physical sciences.

 During the course, a range of topics will be explored, via a series of lectures and discussions.